shaifsaleem/Shaif-/README.md

 # 💫 About Me:
-I am currently working on autonomous driving vehicles with computer vision and object detection<br>
+I am currently working on autonomous driving vehicles with keen interest on computer vision and machine learning<br>

 # 💻 Tech Stack: